yassserhabib/cptc-2024-2nd-place/README.md

-Collegiate Penetration Testing Competition (CPTC) 2024 - 2nd Place Team
+# 🔴 Collegiate Penetration Testing Competition (CPTC) 2024

+## 🏆 Achievement

+**2nd Place — National Competition**

+Our team ranked 2nd among competing universities, demonstrating strong technical, analytical, and reporting capabilities in a simulated real-world penetration testing engagement.

+---

-Overview
+## 🧠 Overview

-The CPTC is a premier cybersecurity competition that simulates real-world penetration testing engagements.
-Teams analyze a mock corporate environment, identify vulnerabilities, and present findings to a panel of judges.
+The :contentReference[oaicite:0]{index=0} (CPTC) is a nationally recognized competition that simulates professional penetration testing engagements.

+Teams are tasked with assessing a mock corporate environment, identifying vulnerabilities, exploiting weaknesses, and delivering formal reports and presentations to a panel of industry judges.
-Achievement

-🏆 2nd Place Finish
-Our team ranked 2nd among numerous competing universities nationwide, demonstrating exceptional technical, analytical, and presentation skills.
+---

-My Contributions
+## 🎯 My Contributions

-    Conducted vulnerability analysis, network reconnaissance, and privilege escalation.
+- Performed network reconnaissance and vulnerability assessment across target systems
+- Identified and exploited security weaknesses, including privilege escalation paths
-    Authored sections of the final penetration testing report, including detailed remediation recommendations.
+- Contributed to the final penetration testing report with detailed findings and remediation recommendations
-    Acted as a penetration tester, collaborating with teammates to prioritize findings and strategies.
+- Collaborated with team members to prioritize vulnerabilities and develop exploitation strategies

+---

-Skills Demonstrated
+## 🔧 Skills Demonstrated

-    Advanced vulnerability assessment and exploitation
+- Advanced vulnerability assessment and exploitation
-    Effective communication of technical findings to non-technical stakeholders Incident response and mitigation planning
+- Network and service enumeration
+- Penetration testing methodology (recon → exploitation → reporting)
+- Technical communication and reporting for non-technical stakeholders

+---

-Tools Used
+## 🛠️ Tools Used

-    Metasploit
-    Nmap
-    Burp Suite
+- :contentReference[oaicite:1]{index=1}
+- :contentReference[oaicite:2]{index=2}
+- :contentReference[oaicite:3]{index=3}

+---

-Key Takeaways
+## 🧠 Key Takeaways

-    Successfully collaborated under tight deadlines in a high-pressure environment.
-    Enhanced proficiency in professional penetration testing methodologies.
+- Gained hands-on experience in a full-scope penetration testing engagement
+- Improved ability to work under pressure in time-constrained scenarios
+- Strengthened reporting and presentation skills aligned with industry expectations
-    Recognized for strong technical and presentation abilities by industry professionals.
+- Recognized for both technical execution and effective communication

+---

+## ⚠️ Note

+Specific targets, vulnerabilities, and reports are not disclosed due to competition rules and confidentiality requirements.